ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-The private key will be needed further to sign transactions, and the public key - to store in the storage of our contract.
+The private key is needed to sign transactions and the public key is stored in the wallet’s smart contract.

 :::danger IMPORTANT
-You should output the generated mnemonic to the console, **save** and use it, as in the previous section, in order to deal with the same key pair every time you run the code.
+It is necessary to output the generated mnemonic seed phrase to the console then save and use it (as detailed in the previous section) in order to use the same key pair each time the wallet’s code is run.
 :::

-### What is Subwallet ID?
+### Subwallet IDs

 One of the most notable benefits of wallets being smart contracts is the ability to create **a vast number of wallets** using just one private key.
-This is because the address of any smart contract in TON Blockchain is computed from several factors, one of which is `stateInit`.
-The stateInit contains the `code` and `initial data`, which should be stored in the smart contract storage.
+This is because the addresses of smart contracts on TON Blockchain are computed using several factors including the `stateInit`.
+The stateInit contains the `code` and `initial data`, which is stored in the blockchain’s smart contract storage.

-And by changing just one bit in stateInit, you can get a different address.
-That is why `subwallet_id` was invented, which is constantly stored in the contract storage.
-You can get many different wallets with one private key by changing it.
-For instance, it can be very useful when accepting a different wallet in different centralized services.
+By changing just one bit within the stateInit, a different address can be generated.
+That is why the `subwallet_id` specification was initially created.
+The  `subwallet_id` specification is stored in the contract storage and it can be used to create many different wallets (with different subwallet IDs) with one private key.
+This functionality can be very useful when integrating various wallet types with centralized service such as exchanges.

-The default subwallet_id value is `698983191` according to the [next line](https://github.com/ton-blockchain/ton/blob/4b940f8bad9c2d3bf44f196f6995963c7cee9cc3/tonlib/tonlib/TonlibClient.cpp#L2420) from the source code of TON Blockchain:
+The default subwallet_id value is `698983191` according to the [line of code](https://github.com/ton-blockchain/ton/blob/4b940f8bad9c2d3bf44f196f6995963c7cee9cc3/tonlib/tonlib/TonlibClient.cpp#L2420) below taken from the TON Blockchain’s source code:

 ```cpp
 res.wallet_id = td::as<td::uint32>(res.config.zero_state_id.root_hash.as_slice().data());
 ```

-We can get information about genesis block (zero_state) from [config file](https://ton.org/global-config.json).
-Understanding this part is unnecessary and is written for those may be interested in details.
-Just remember that the default value of `subwallet_id` is `698983191`.
+It is possible to retrieve genesis block information (zero_state) from the [configuration file](https://ton.org/global-config.json).
+Understanding the complexities and details of this is not always necessary but it's important to remember that the default value of the `subwallet_id` is `698983191`.

-Each wallet contract checks this field for external transactions to avoid the cases when the request was to be sent to another wallet:
+Each wallet contract checks the subwallet_id field for external transactions to avoid instances when requests were sent to another wallet:

 ```func
 var (subwallet_id, valid_until, msg_seqno) = (cs~load_uint(32), cs~load_uint(32), cs~load_uint(32));